-We use Functionality cookies to provide site functionality that is visible or advantageous to you or your experience on our the site.
-This includes elements of localised personalisation, and enhanced functionality like customer service support, feedback systems, surveys and competitions.
-These cookies are a mixture of First and Third party cookies.
+We use Functionality cookies to provide site functionality that is visible or advantageous to you or your experience on our site.
+This includes elements of localised personalisation and enhanced functionality like customer service support, feedback systems, surveys and competitions.
+These cookies are a mixture of First and Third-party cookies.

 Targeting & advertising cookies

 We use Targeting and Advertising cookies for the purpose of managing and analysing the performance of adverts, displaying adverts to you once you have left our site, and building user profiles to determine the display of advertising elsewhere.
 These are predominantly Third-party cookies.

 Most browsers allow you to control cookies through their settings preferences.
 However, if you limit the ability of websites to set cookies, you may worsen your overall user experience since it will no longer be personalised to you.